 Reactivated customers are those who come back to your shop after a period of inactivity.
 You can use this customer segment for e-commerce to personalize the content of your emails or website.

 But how to reactivate inactive customers is beyond the scope of this article.
-Read this for tips on reactivating inactive customers.
+We collected some tips on how to reactivate inactive customers in WooCommerce.

 How to segment reactivated customers